-- 10.7 A regulated entity must seek to resolve any complaints with consumers. - 10.8 When a regulated entity receives an oral complaint, it must offer the consumer the opportunity to have the complaint treated as a written complaint. - 10.9 A regulated entity must have in place a written procedure for the proper handling of complaints.
+- 10.7 A regulated entity must seek to resolve any complaints with consumers. - 10.8 When a regulated entity receives an oral complaint, it must offer the consumer the opportunity to have this handled in accordance with the regulated entity's complaints process. - 10.9 A regulated entity must have in place a written procedure for the proper handling of complaints.
 This procedure need not apply where the complaint has been resolved to the complainant's satisfaction within five business days, provided however that a record of this fact is maintained.
-At a minimum this procedure must provide that: - a) the regulated entity must acknowledge each complaint in writing within five business days of the complaint being received; - b) the regulated entity must provide the complainant with the name of one or more individuals appointed by the regulated entity to be the complainant's point of contact in relation to the complaint until the complaint is resolved or cannot be progressed any further; - c) the regulated entity must provide the complainant with a regular written update on the progress of the investigation of the complaint at intervals of not greater than 20 business days, starting from the date on which the complaint was made; - d) the regulated entity must attempt to investigate and resolve a complaint within 40 business days of having received the complaint; where the 40 business days have elapsed and the complaint is not resolved, the regulated entity must inform the complainant of the anticipated timeframe within which the regulated entity hopes to resolve the complaint and must inform the consumer that they can refer the matter to the relevant Ombudsman, and must provide the consumer with the contact details of such Ombudsman; and - e) within five business days of the completion of the investigation, the regulated entity must advise the consumer in writing of: - i) the outcome of the investigation; - ii) where applicable, the terms of any offer or settlement being made;
+At a minimum this procedure must provide that: - a) the regulated entity must acknowledge each complaint on paper or on another durable medium within five business days of the complaint being received; - b) the regulated entity must provide the complainant with the name of one or more individuals appointed by the regulated entity to be the complainant's point of contact in relation to the complaint until the complaint is resolved or cannot be progressed any further; - c) the regulated entity must provide the complainant with a regular update, on paper or on another durable medium, on the progress of the investigation of the complaint at intervals of not greater than 20 business days, starting from the date on which the complaint was made;

-- iii) that the consumer can refer the matter to the relevant Ombudsman, and - iv) the contact details of such Ombudsman. - 10.10 A regulated entity must maintain an up-to-date log of all complaints from consumers subject to the complaints procedure.
-This log must contain: - a) details of each complaint, - b) the date the complaint was received, - c) a summary of the regulated entity's response(s), - d) details of any other relevant correspondence or records, - e) the action taken to resolve each complaint, - f) the date the complaint was resolved, and - g) where relevant, the current status of the complaint which has been referred to the relevant Ombudsman. - 10.11 A regulated entity must maintain up to date and comprehensive records for each complaint received from a consumer. - 10.12 A regulated entity must undertake an appropriate analysis of the patterns of complaints from consumers on a regular basis including investigating whether complaints indicate an isolated issue or a more widespread issue for consumers.
+- d) the regulated entity must attempt to investigate and resolve a complaint within 40 business days of having received the complaint; where the 40 business days have elapsed and the complaint is not resolved, the regulated entity must inform the complainant of the anticipated timeframe within which the regulated entity hopes to resolve the complaint and must inform the consumer that they can refer the matter to the relevant Ombudsman, and must provide the consumer with the contact details of such Ombudsman; and - e) within five business days of the completion of the investigation, the regulated entity must advise the consumer on paper or on another durable medium of: - i) the outcome of the investigation; - ii) where applicable, the terms of any offer or settlement being made; - iii) that the consumer can refer the matter to the relevant Ombudsman, and - iv) the contact details of such Ombudsman. - 10.10 A regulated entity must maintain an up-to-date log of all complaints from consumers subject to the complaints procedure.
+This log must contain: - a) details of each complaint; - b) the date the complaint was received; - c) a summary of the regulated entity's response(s) including dates; - d) details of any other relevant correspondence or records; - e) the action taken to resolve each complaint; - f) the date the complaint was resolved; and - g) where relevant, the current status of the complaint which has been referred to the relevant Ombudsman. - 10.11 A regulated entity must maintain up to date and comprehensive records for each complaint received from a consumer. - 10.12 A regulated entity must undertake an appropriate analysis of the patterns of complaints from consumers on a regular basis including investigating whether complaints indicate an isolated issue or a more widespread issue for consumers.
 This analysis of consumer complaints must be escalated to the regulated entity's compliance/risk function and senior management.